The Hooters Live

 The Hooters Live is the first live album by American rock band the Hooters released in 1994 by MCA Records.
 It contains eleven tracks recorded live in Germany and two newly recorded studio tracks.

 Background

 The Hooters Live was recorded on December 2, 1993 at Biskuithalle in Bonn, Germany and December 3, 1993 at Hyde Park in Osnabrück, Germany.
 There were two cover versions of Bob Dylan songs ("All I Really Want to Do" and "Blowin' in the Wind") recorded at the band's home studio The Ranch in Philadelphia, Pennsylvania in February 1994.

-The album was released in Europe and Asia, but never saw a commercial release in the United States.

-The album's package design and layout was done by band member Eric Bazilian on his home computer.

 Track listing

 Personnel

 Adapted from the album liner notes.